arietimmerman/OpenAM-U2F/README.md

   ssoadm register-auth-module -u amadmin -f /location/of/your/password --authmodule nl.arietimmerman.openam.u2f.U2F
   ```

+6. Optionally, copy the template files from the `theme` folder to `/location/of/openam_webapps/`
-6. Restart OpenAM.
+7. Restart OpenAM.
-7. Configure the module.
+8. Configure the module.
 At a minimum, configure an *App Id*.
 Make sure you use a HTTPS-url as the *App Id*.

 ## How to prepare OpenDJ for storing device data